(updated February 2008)

 8 - S.S.
 Stewart, no-frill model

 A fine playing banjo, not a great looker, but a teriffic player.
 There's no model designation on it and the fingerboard has several crack that developed on the years.
 A good weather beater clawhammer banjo.
 The lower end S.S.
 Stewarts used a sticker inside of the rim instead of the fancier models with the ivoroid name tags plates on the rim and the dowel stick.
 The dowel stick, besides the serial numbers, is stamped GRE2 - if anyone has any info what that designation stands for I'd be looking forward to your email.

 9 - Homey

 This one's another favourite and I play it a fair bit.
 I made it from scratch in 2005, my first real banjo not counting the two-by-four jobbie above.
-Some classical mistakes that'll get sorted out next time I'm in the mood to make another banjo.
-Some things still need final-finishing, the action for one as it's kinda high.
+Some classic mistakes that'll get sorted out next time I'm in the mood to make another banjo.
+Some things still need final-finishing as the action, for one, as is kinda high.
 Very playable, not a problem there, but higher than my fingers like.
 The biggest classical mistake was to not pay attention when I put the head on.
-It was pretty high up and I kept cranking and cranking till the backets started to bend and the loud snaps I heard, well, they made me stop cranking.
-The glue had let go on a few of the block rim's segment.
-I finally took a closer look (4th from left) and yeah, the head was a low crown, way low...
-Anyway, the colour of the wood you see is the real colour of the wood.
+It was pretty high up and I kept cranking and cranking until the backets started to bend and the loud crackling sounds I heard, well, they made me stop cranking.
+The glue joint had let go on a few of the block rim's segments (pic #5).
+Turned out that the head was a low crown, way low...
+Anyway, the colour of the wood you see is the real deal colour of the wood.
 No stain, just an oil finish, that's what I like.

 10 - Stelling Bellflower (1991)